expo/expo/docs/pages/versions/unversioned/sdk/location.md

 A promise that resolves to an object of type [PermissionResponse](permissions.md#PermissionResponse), where `ios` field is type of [PermissionDetailsLocationIOS](#PermissionDetailsLocationIOS) and `android` field is type of [PermissionDetailsLocationAndroid](#PermissionDetailsLocationIOS).

+### `Location.getLastKnownPositionAsync()`

+Get the last known position of the device.

+#### Returns

+Returns a promise resolving to an object representing [Location](#type-location) type.

 ### `Location.getCurrentPositionAsync(options)`

 Get the current position of the device.

+> **Note:** calling it on iOS causes the location manager to obtain a location fix which may take several seconds.
+Consider using [Location.getLastKnownPositionAsync](#locationgetlastknownpositionasync) if you expect to get a quick response and high accuracy is not required.

 #### Arguments